ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/styling-sass/index.md

 CSS cannot automatically generate a transparent version a colour, so in CSS if you change the background colour of the grid you may also want to set the `--ag-modal-overlay-background-color` variable in order to update the overlay to the new colour scheme.

-The Sass styling API will do this for you.
+The Sass Styling API will do this for you.
 If you define a `background-color` and have not set an explicit value for `modal-overlay-background-color` then it will be set to the background color with an opacity of 66%.

 The most important parameters for colour blending are: